ZingyTomato/Harmony-Music/README.md

 <div align="center">
 <h1>🎶 Harmony Music</h1>
-<h4>An easy way to stream music from online sources from the command line while regaining your privacy.</h4>
+<h4>An easy way to stream music or videos from online sources like Youtube from the command line while regaining your privacy.</h4>
 </div>

 <div align="center" width="60%" height="auto">